twolfson/multi-image-mergetool/README.md

 Resolve multiple image conflicts at the same time

 TODO: Add JSON reporter to Gemini or build out `multi-image-assert`
-TODO: Simplest API will be `gemini-test --reporter json || multi-image-mergetool --gemini` (loads Gemini config, finds screens based on that, (skips initial assertion), starts server + opens browser window)
+TODO: Simplest API will be `gemini-test --reporter json || multi-image-mergetool --preset gemini` (loads Gemini config, finds screens based on that, (skips initial assertion), starts server + opens browser window)
 TODO: Move to statically saved images instead of Gemini generated ones
 TODO: Test out via `karma` and Sauce Labs/BrowserStack?
 TODO: Move from Jade to HTML so we can have `gh-pages` demo